-The sequence of issuing READ instruction is: CS# goes low $\rightarrow$ sending READ instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ data out on SO $\rightarrow$ to end READ operation can use CS# to high at any time during data out. (see Figure 15)
+The sequence of issuing READ instruction is: CS# goes low \rightarrow sending READ instruction code \rightarrow 3-byte address on SI \rightarrow data out on SO \rightarrow to end READ operation can use CS# to high at any time during data out.
+(Please refer to Figure 17)

-(7) Read Data Bytes at Higher Speed (FAST\READ)
+(7) Read Data Bytes at Higher Speed (FAST_READ)

-The FAST\READ instruction is for quickly reading data out.
+The FAST_READ instruction is for quickly reading data out.
 The address is latched on rising edge of SCLK, and data of each bit shifts out on the falling edge of SCLK at a maximum frequency fC.
 The first address byte can be at any location.
-The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST\READ instruction.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST_READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.

-The sequence of issuing FAST\READ instruction is: CS# goes low-> sending FAST\READ instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ 1-dummy byte (default) address on SI $\rightarrow$ data out on SO $\rightarrow$ to end FAST\READ operation can use CS# to high at any time during data out. (see Figure 16)
+The sequence of issuing FAST_READ instruction is: CS# goes low-> sending FAST_READ instruction code \rightarrow 3-byte address on SI \rightarrow 1-dummy byte (default) address on SI \rightarrow data out on SO \rightarrow to end FAST_READ operation can use CS# to high at any time during data out.
+(Please refer to Figure 18)

-While Program/Erase/Write Status Register cycle is in progress, FAST\READ instruction is rejected without any impact on the Program/Erase/Write Status Register current cycle.
+While Program/Erase/Write Status Register cycle is in progress, FAST_READ instruction is rejected without any impact on the Program/Erase/Write Status Register current cycle.